 2. Half Your thumb Equals One Teaspoon

 When in a hurry and you need to make teaspoon portions or fillings for your baking or soups, you can use half of your thumb as a measurement.
 You want to save yourself a little stress and do not want to look for your spoon in your dish rack.

 Dip your thumb tip in the fillings and pour them into your meal.
 Your thumb is an exact estimate for one teaspoon.
 You can use this measurement plan for your butter and oil.

 3. Your Whole Thumb Equals 1Tablespoon

 Need to make one tablespoon of portions for your salt or sugar.
 A dip of your whole thumb is equivalent to one tablespoon.
 You should however not try this measurement for your medications.
-You can abuse this and get it wrongly.
+You can abuse this and get it wrong.
 Besides, it will not work for your drugs.
 Your drugs will stick to your thumb as your ingredient would.

 It goes for your sour cream, Cream cheese, Peanut butter, and Cheese.
 A two-finger scoop of your thumb equals two tablespoons.

 4. Your Index Finger Equals One Ounce